kontent-ai-bot/kontent-custom-element-sendpulse/README.md

 ## What is Saved

 Mailing lists are retrieved in an array of mailing list objects.
-After selecting a mailing list from SendPulse the object is saved in Kentico Kontent.
+After selecting a mailing list from SendPulse the object is saved in Kontent.
 For more information see: https://sendpulse.com/br/integrations/api/bulk-email.

 ```